runbsd/runbsd/common.md

 [FreeBSD](https://www.freebsd.org/cgi/man.cgi?query=release), `release(8)` on
 [OpenBSD](http://man.openbsd.org/OpenBSD-current/man8/release.8), `nerelease(7)`
 on [DragonFlyBSD](https://www.dragonflybsd.org/cgi/web-man?command=nrelease)
+cover the release build process for each operating system.

 For the purpose of embedding the operating system it may not be desirable to build a full blown release.
 Depending on the choice of variant, either the